felipefacundes/startkde-fast/README.md

 Include in your xinit ~/.xinitrc or ~/.config/sx/sxrc the script: startkde-fast.sh Exactly this way:

-exec ~/.startkde-fast.sh
+exec /usr/bin/startkde-fast.sh

 # Para wayland
 Include in your xinit ~/.xinitrc or ~/.config/sx/sxrc the script: startkde-fast.sh Exactly this way:

-dbus-run-session ~/.startplasma-wayland-fast.sh
+dbus-run-session /usr/bin/startplasma-wayland-fast.sh

 # If you want to activate the key chain, kwallet, do the following:
-After you start it in the KDE Settings (systemsettings5) at: startup and shutdown > start automatically > add script and add:     posinit-kde.sh
+After you start it in the KDE Settings (systemsettings5) at: startup and shutdown > autostart > add shell script and add:     posinit-kde.sh